Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

   -u, --gh-user=GH-USER        github user to fetch repos of -o, --gh-org=GH-ORG          github org to fetch repos of
-      --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos
+      --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos Default false -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo.
+Default true